Missy Higgins: Other charitable works

 Higgins has also been involved in other charitable works throughout her career.

-All proceeds from her 2015 charity show at Sydney's 'The Vanguard' were donated to the One In Five Foundation, a Melbourne charity supporting research into mental health.
+All proceeds from her 2015 charity show at Sydney's 'The Vanguard' were donated to the One in Five Foundation, a Melbourne charity supporting research into mental health.

 In 2020, along with Tim Minchin, Higgins gave her support to the Fred Hollows Foundation with the collaborative song "Carry You" which was adapted to the foundation's 2020 campaign to encourage people to carry on Fred Hollows's legacy of ending avoidable blindness.
 She also performed the song with Minchin at the streamed charity concert Music from the Home Front which paid tribute to the Australian and New Zealand Army Corps and workers on the frontline of COVID-19 pandemic responses.
 Proceeds from the album of the same name went towards the music crisis charity Support Act.

-In 2022, Higgins headlined the Nine Network telethon concert in support of the Children's Hospital Foundation, raising funds for medical research, equipment and support services for young patients and their families.
-Higgins also joined the Australian Red Cross event Australia Unites: Red Cross Flood Appeal along with other Australian artists in order to raise funds for victims of the 2022 eastern Australia floods.
+In 2022 Higgins headlined the Nine Network telethon concert in support of the Children's Hospital Foundation, raising funds for medical research, equipment and support services for young patients and their families.
+Higgins also joined the Australian Red Cross event Australia Unites: Red Cross Flood Appeal along with other Australian artists to raise funds for victims of the 2022 eastern Australia floods.